 5.1 Estimating expected lifespan under real use

-- Observed wear during our testing period
+- What our testing showed during the review period

 - Material quality and construction style